TutorialEdge/context-logger/README.md

 // {"level":"error","msg":"oh my goodness","time":"2022-07-23T12:01:43+01:00","trace_id":"my-trace-id"}
 ```

+## To Do:

+* Tests that capture the system log and perform appropriate validations.
+* Benchmarking & Profiling.

 ## Contributing

 This is a very early rendition of this package.
 I'll likely expand this out as I start to adopt it in TutorialEdge's services.